MicrosoftDocs/win32/desktop-src/Msi/installed.md

-﻿---
+---
-Description: 'The Installed property is set only if the product is installed per-machine or for the current user.' ms.assetid: '139a6324-58fb-485e-8b3e-c5cf2881d5d1'
+Description: The Installed property is set only if the product is installed per-machine or for the current user. ms.assetid: 139a6324-58fb-485e-8b3e-c5cf2881d5d1
 title: Installed property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installed property